 Second Adult Rebate

 If you have been receiving a 25% Single Person's Discount on your Council Tax and your unemployed son or daughter returned home to stay with you, you can make a claim for what is known as a second adult rebate.
 This is done on the normal benefit application form.
 You can claim this because your family member is unemployed and therefore has a low income.
-If you are not sure whether you may be entitled to ordinary council tax benefit you can claim both.
+If you are not sure whether you may be entitled to ordinary council tax reduction you can claim both.
 The council will work out your entitlement under both schemes and you will be awarded the one most beneficial to you.

 Discretionary Housing Payment

-If you have been awarded some Housing Benefit or Council Tax Benefit but still have some rent or Council Tax to pay which can’t afford you could apply for a Discretionary Housing Payment(DHP).
+If you have been awarded some Housing Benefit or Council Tax Reduction but still have some rent or Council Tax to pay which can’t afford you could apply for a Discretionary Housing Payment(DHP).
 This is an extra payment that is available to claimants who are experiencing hardship and require some extra financial assistance in order to meet their housing costs.
 To apply you must complete an application form and you will be expected to provide proof of all your income and expenditure.
 This is normally awarded for a set period but you can re-apply if you are still experiencing hardship.
 There is no guarantee that DHP will be awarded.

-Extended Council Tax or Housing Benefit Payment
+Extended Council Tax Reduction or Housing Benefit Payment

-When your Income support/Jobseeker’s allowance ends as you have started work or increased the hours that you work, Housing Benefit and Council Tax Benefit extended payments can help you to meet your housing and Council Tax costs for up to four weeks during the period between the last payment of Income Support or Jobseeker's Allowance (income based) and receipt of your first wage.
+When your Income support/Jobseeker’s allowance ends as you have started work or increased the hours that you work, Housing Benefit and Council Tax Reduction extended payments can help you to meet your housing and Council Tax costs for up to four weeks during the period between the last payment of Income Support or Jobseeker's Allowance (income based) and receipt of your first wage.
 From April 2004 the extended payment scheme has been widened to include some claimants who are in receipt of Incapacity Benefit and/or Severe Disablement Allowance.
 A qualifying condition is that you have been in receipt of Income Support/Job Seeker's Allowance (income based)/Incapacity Benefit/Severe Disablement Allowance for 26 weeks or more and that you must notify the Local Authority or Department of Work and Pensions of your change of circumstances within 4 weeks of the change.
 Your job must also last for 5 weeks or more.

 Overpayment of Housing Benefit or Council Tax Reduction

 The letter we send you will tell you:-